What you need to know

-Overall employment of Marketing managers is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
+Overall employment of marketing managers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.

 Most marketing managers need a bachelor’s degree.
 Courses in business law, management, economics, finance, computer science, mathematics, and statistics are advantageous.
 In addition, completing an internship while in school can be useful.

 Discover some of the courses you will take pursuing a degree in Marketing.